aws/eks-anywhere/docs/content/en/docs/reference/vsphere/_index.md

 [GOVC installed](https://github.com/vmware/govmomi/blob/master/govc/README.md).
 You need to set and export three environment variables to run `govc` GOVC_USERNAME, GOVC_PASSWORD and GOVC_URL.

-Note: If you are using Bottlerocket OVA, please refer the above section and use the Web User Interface to import the OVA.

 1. Import the template to a content library in vCenter using URL or selecting a local OVA file

     Using URL: